verazb/verazb.github.io/index.md

 My interests lie in health economics, labour economics, social insurance design and applied econometrics.

-Please download my CV [here](docs/Zabrodina_CV_Nov2021.pdf), or get in touch by [email](mailto:vera.zabrodina@unibas.ch).
+Please find my CV [here](docs/Zabrodina_CV_Nov2021.pdf), or get in touch by [email](mailto:vera.zabrodina@unibas.ch).

-I will be visiting the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.
+I visited the [Center for Labor Economics](http://cle.berkeley.edu/) at the University of California, Berkeley, from January to March 2022.

 Before my doctoral studies, I worked as a research fellow in health economics at [Unisanté](https://www.unisante.ch/fr).